mieweb/yAbleFish/README.md

 - yOrder
 - yCard can be used for other domains as well but also yPatient, yPractitioner, yOrganization, etc.

-yAbelFish is a web-based editor that leverages the Monaco Editor (the core of VS Code) and runs entirely in the browser using a Web Worker to host the LSP server.
+yabelFish is a web-based editor that leverages the Monaco Editor (the core of VS Code) and runs entirely in the browser using a Web Worker to host the LSP server.
 This means no backend is required, and all processing happens locally in the user's browser.

 ## Examples